Hanan Schlesinger: Interfaith work

-Personal transformation, journeying toward the other
+Personal transformation

 Schlesinger, an Orthodox rabbi and teacher, is also a self-described “passionate Zionist settler."
 He moved to the West Bank in 1983 “out a deep sense of the fact that Jewish destiny has come to a deep consummation, and I wanted to be part of the Jewish destiny…In front of my eyes, I saw the fulfillment of 2,000 years of Jewish dreams and hopes, and the resilience of a people, after so much destruction.
 I saw the triumph of the spirit, the fulfillment and consummation of our people, and I saw tremendous justice in it.
 I saw the triumph of the human spirit.
 I saw justice all around me".
 His website notes that he had never “met a Palestinian as an equal until he returned to Gush Etzion from Dallas” a few years ago."

 A small group of Israelis and Palestinians, inspired by the peacemaking work of Rabbi Menachem Froman, were meeting locally in the West Bank when Schlesinger returned to live in Alon Shvut.
 In early 2014, he was invited to one such gathering in which he encountered Awwad.
 Speaking to Palestinians “as equals” forever changed his perception of the Middle East conflict.
 In an article ruminating this experience, Schlesinger writes, “I heard stories that were so different from my stories, stories that created strange unfamiliar narratives from the same building blocks as my own narrative, but which I could not reject out of hand.
 The stories I heard—of deep connection to the land, of exile, of suffering, of humiliation, of loved one lost in the conflict—were authentic and they were real.
 Never before had I heard such stories.
 And they affected me deeply."

 In another article, he mentions, “I have never been the same since that fateful day when I met the Palestinians who are today my friends, partners and life guides.”

 Roots developed out of experiences of personal transformation like Schlesinger's: “We created Roots as a framework to bring these two sides together, to listen very deeply to each other, and to find a way to absorb some of the Other’s truth and fear and narrative and identity into our own identities” Schlesinger said.”

 Schlesinger remains dedicated to building a grassroots movement that through understanding and nonviolence achieves genuine peace, justice, security, and dignity for Palestinians and Israelis.

-Roots/Judur/Shorashim Activism
+Roots – Judur – Shorashim activism

 Schlesinger, generally with Ali Abu Awwad or Antwan Saca or Noor Awaad, speaks to international audiences, abroad and at the organization’s center in the heart of Gush Etzion and abutting the Palestinian town of Beit Ummar, about his story of transformation and the story of Roots.
 He also forges one-on-one connections with local Palestinians, convenes house gatherings between Israelis and Palestinians, and leads interreligious learning groups.